Stability for random measures, point processes and discrete semigroups: Introduction

 \section{Introduction}

-Stability for random variables was introduced by Paul L\'evy and thereafter became one of key concepts in Probability.
-A random vector $\xi$ (or its probability law) is called \emph{strictly $\alpha$-stable} (notation: $\sas$) if for any positive numbers $a$ and $b$ the following identity is satisfied:
+Stability for random variables was introduced by Paul L\'evy and thereafter became one of the key concepts in probability.
+A random vector $\xi$ (or its probability law) is called \textit{strictly $\alpha$-stable} (notation: $\sas$) if for any positive numbers $a$ and $b$ the following identity is satisfied:

 where $\xi', \xi''$ are independent vectors distributed as $\xi$ and $\deq$ denotes equality in distribution.
+Non-trivial distributions satisfying this exist only for $\alpha\in(0,2]$.
 Using $t=a/(a+b)$ in the above definition, the stability property can be equivalently expressed as

-for any $t\in [0,1]$.
+for any $t\in[0,1]$.

-In a recent work \cite{dav:mol:zuy08} the authors of this paper explored the notion of strict stability for a much more general situation of random elements taking values in a commutative semigroup $X$.
-Stability property relies on two basic operations defined on $X$: the semigroup operation: addition and the rescaling which plays a role of multiplication by numbers.
-Many properties of the classical stability still hold for this general situation, but there are many notable differences related to specific algebraic properties of $X$, e.g.\ the validity of distributivity laws, relation between the zero and the neutral elements, compactness, etc. Most importantly, the stable random elements arise as a sum of points of a Poisson process which intensity measure has a specific scalable form.
-In the classical case of $d$-dimensional vectors, this result turns into the \emph{LePage representation} of strictly $\alpha$-stable laws: any such law corresponds to the distribution of the sum of points of a Poisson process $\Pi_\alpha$ in $\R^d$ with the density (intensity) function having a product form $\theta_\alpha(d\rho)\sigma(ds)$ in the polar coordinates $(\rho,s)$.
-Here $\sigma$ is any finite measure on the unit sphere $\SSph^{d-1}$ called the \emph{spectral measure}, and $\theta_\alpha((r,\infty))=r^{-\alpha}$.
-The underlying reason is that the process $\Pi_\alpha$ is itself stable with respect to scaling and superposition, i.e.
+The recent work Davydov, Molchanov and Zuyev \cite{davmolzuy08} explored the notion of strict stability for a much more general situation of random elements taking values in a commutative semigroup $X$.
+The stability property relies on two basic operations defined on $X$: the semigroup operation, addition, and the rescaling that plays a role of multiplication by numbers.
+Many properties of the classical stability still hold for this general situation, but there are many notable differences related to specific algebraic properties of $X$; for instance, the validity of distributivity laws, relation between the zero and the neutral elements, compactness, etc. Most important, the stable random elements arise as a sum of points of a Poisson process whose intensity measure has a specific scalable form.
+In the classical case of $d$-dimensional vectors, this result turns into the \textit{LePage representation} of strictly $\alpha$-stable laws: any such law corresponds to the distribution of the sum of points of a Poisson process $\Pi_\alpha$ in $\R^d$ with the density (intensity) function having a~pro\-duct form $\theta_\alpha(\mathrm{d}\rho)\sigma(\mathrm{d}s)$ in the polar coordinates $(\rho,s)$.
+Here $\sigma$ is any finite measure on the unit sphere $\SS^{d-1}$, called the \textit{spectral measure}, and $\theta_\alpha((r,\infty))=r^{-\alpha}$.
+The underlying reason is that the process $\Pi_\alpha$ is itself stable with respect to scaling and superposition, that is,